-The April 15 tax filing deadline is still a few months away, but if you’ve ever stressed about or struggled through the process of trying to beat that deadline, you know that putting in a little time and effort before April 15 rolls around can pay off handsomely.
+The tax filing deadline is still a few months away, but if you’ve ever stressed about or struggled through the process of trying to beat that deadline, you know that putting in a little time and effort before the big day rolls around can pay off handsomely.
 Here are some steps for getting ready for the upcoming tax season.

 Start Collecting All Relevant (and Potentially Relevant) Documentation.
 Sometime in mid to late January the financial institutions you do business with will start to send you various types of tax forms (the most common of which are likely to be a various types of 1099 Forms and the Form 1098 Mortgage Interest Statement).
 If you haven’t done so already, create a separate file or folder for your tax records once you receive your very first form.

 Whenever you have a little time, start collecting additional financial and tax records to place in that same folder.
 Collect all receipts for business related expenses, educational and job training expenses, any year-end credit card or brokerage account statements (these can often help you identify certain tax relevant expenses and gains), and any other types of forms or records that relate to transactions with tax implications.
 Err on the side of being over-inclusive– if it might be relevant to your upcoming tax return, then include it in the folder for now.

 Review Last Year’s Return.
 Another good way to start getting ready for the current tax season is to go back and review the tax returns are filed over the past couple years.
 This can be a useful way to refresh your memory on different types of deductions and credits that you may have available to you again this year.